Than-Zaw-Hein/AnimalApp/README.md

 # Animal Gallery App

 Welcome to the Animal Gallery App repository!
-This Android app is designed to showcase beautiful pictures of animals fetched from the Unsplash API.
+This Android app is designed to showcase beautiful pictures of 20 animals fetched from the Unsplash API.
 The project utilizes Dagger Hilt for Dependency Injection, providing a clean and modular architecture.

 ## Features

 - **Dagger Hilt Integration**: Utilizes Dagger Hilt for efficient and simplified Dependency Injection.
-- **Unsplash API Integration**: Fetches high-quality animal pictures from the Unsplash API.
+- **Unsplash API Integration**: Fetches high-quality pictures of 20 different animals from the Unsplash API.
-- **Animal Details**: Provides detailed information about each animal, enhancing the user experience.
+- **Animal Details**: Provides detailed information about each of the featured animals, enhancing the user experience.

 ## Technologies Used